NCAR/ADF/README.md

 ## Running CAM diagnostics

-To run an example of the CAM diagnostics, simply download this repo, setup your computing environment as described in the "Required software environment" section above, modify the `config_example.yaml` file (or create one of your own) to point to the relevant diretories and run:
+To run an example of the CAM diagnostics, simply download this repo, setup your computing environment as described in the "Required software environment" section above, modify the `config_cam_baseline_example.yaml` file (or create one of your own) to point to the relevant diretories and run:

-`./run_diag --config_file config_example.yaml`
+`./run_diag config_cam_baseline_example.yaml`

 This should generate a collection of time series files, climatology (climo) files, re-gridded climo files, and example CAM diagnostic figures, all in their respective directories.